wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 {#prompt-chaining-workflows}
 # Prompt chaining workflows

-By now, you have learned that LLMs are powerful and can produce interesting applications when combined with tools and RAG (Retrieval Augmented Generation).
-In this chapter, we'll start building workflows with LLMs that use the patterns and practices from the previous chapter.
+In the previous chapters we've covered how LLMs can help us build powerful and interesting applications especially when combined with tools and RAG (Retrieval Augmented Generation).
+In this chapter, we'll start building workflows with LLMs that use the patterns and practices from the previous chapters.

 At the end of the chapter, you know why workflows are essential to increase the accuracy of LLMs and how to build a workflow with Semantic Kernel that chains multiple prompts and tools.